Category: Specialty Populations

 🩺 Interdisciplinary Collaboration Is Key

-Coordinated care involving wound care specialists, rehabilitation therapists, nutritionists, palliative care providers, and social workers can significantly improve wound healing outcomes and reduce caregiver burden.
-Nutrition plays a crucial role in wound healing and should be an integral part of the care plan.
+Coordinated care involving wound care specialists, rehab teams, nutritionists, and social workers can significantly improve patient outcomes and reduce caregiver burden.
+Learn how nutrition supports wound healing here.

 📊 Patient Story Snapshot